TANZANITE JEWELRY WITH INTENTION AND CONNECTION

 The origin of gemstones: TRACEABILITY

 Just as we know where our food comes from and who made our clothes, why not jewelry?
-The breathtaking gems you see here are courtesy of Nomad’s.

 What does ethically and sustainably sourced jewelry mean?